bldl/array-grouping-impl-tutorial/Modules/Module 1/Module1.md

 ### **1.5.3** Your own function

-Create a function on one of the builtins of JavaScript.
+Create a function on one of the built-ins of JavaScript.
 It is irrelevant what this implementation ends up as, the important thing is how to hook self hosted code into the .cpp files.

 An example of hooking JavaScript functions into c++ can be seen in `Array.cpp` at line 4571.
 This then corresponds to the function on line 104 in `Array.cpp`